 - For a very few patients, surgical repair of the joint may be suggested.
 Various operations can be done, depending on the individual situation.

 Some other treatments have been tried and may be available in some areas.
 These treatments include kinesio taping and acupuncture.

 What is the outlook (prognosis)?

 Generally the outlook is good.
-Most temporomandibular joint (TMJ) disorders improve over time and do not become worse.
+Most TMDs improve over time and do not become worse.
 It is very rare to have any complications with this condition.
 Some people do have symptoms that last longer or come back (recur).
 However, even these can usually be improved with the treatments described above.
 Most people do not need injections or surgery and will get better with simple treatments and time.

 Further reading and references